jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/hlsjs/design.md

      - generate Init Segment (moov)
      - generate samples Box (moof and mdat)
   - [src/remux/mp4-remuxer.js][]
-   - in charge of converting AVC/AAC samples provided by demuxer into fragmented ISO BMFF boxes, compatible with MediaSource
+   - in charge of converting AVC/AAC/MP3 samples provided by demuxer into fragmented ISO BMFF boxes, compatible with MediaSource
-   - this remuxer is able to deal with small gaps between fragments and ensure timestamp continuity.
+   - this remuxer is able to deal with small gaps between fragments and ensure timestamp continuity. it is also able to create audio padding (silent AAC audio frames) in case there is a significant audio 'hole' in the stream.
    - it notifies remuxing completion using events (```FRAG_PARSING_INIT_SEGMENT```and ```FRAG_PARSING_DATA```)
   - [src/utils/attr-list.js][]
     - Attribute List parsing helper class, used by playlist-loader